HomeAncient History

-The Mysterious Venus of Willendorf: What Does It Mean?
+The Venus of Willendorf: Origins & Meaning

-The Venus of Willendorf is the most famous example of portable prehistoric art anywhere in the world.
+The Venus of Willendorf is the most famous example of portable prehistoric art from anywhere in the world.
 Why was it made, and what does it mean?

 mysterious Venus of Wilendorf what